system76/docs/_articles/install-kde.md

 $ system76-power graphics nvidia
 setting graphics to nvidia
 ```

 You should take into account that exactly the same as in Gnome, a reboot is needed in order to the graphic card switch take effect.
-To go back to the built in graphic card you can run
+To go back to the built in graphic card you can run:
 ```
 $ system76-power graphics intel
 setting graphics to intel
 ```

 At the contrary, CPU power profile changes take effect immediately.
-You can switch the power profile with
+You can switch the power profile with:
 ```
 $ system76-power profile performance
 setting power profile to performance
 ```

+#### Changing CPU Power Profile
 You can query the power profile in use with:
 ```
 $ system76-power profile